sepehrfrgh/ece143_direct_marketing/README.md

 ```

 ## Overview
-We provide:
+Repository contains:
-- Downloaded data from uci dataset
+- Downloaded data from the UCI Bank Marketing dataset
-- Code for data analysis
+- Data analysis code
-- Jupyter notebook which shows all the visualizations
+- Visualizations in Jupyter notebook
-- Pdf file of presentation

 ### Data
-The data in `./dataset/` is already downloaded from uci dataset. the`.txt` file is an introduction of our dataset.
+The UCI dataset can be found in the `./dataset/` directory. the`.txt` file is an introduction to the dataset.

-You are highly recommended to use our downloaded data because the origin dataset has other versions.

-You can also downloaded the data youself from https://archive.ics.uci.edu/ml/datasets/Bank+Marketing and put them in `./dataset/`
+The original data can be found at https://archive.ics.uci.edu/ml/datasets/Bank+Marketing `./dataset/`

 ### Jupyter Notebook
-We provide the notebook version of of code in xxx.ipynb

--xxx.ipynb:
+Get started with the Jupyter notebook `analysis-notebook.ipynb`

 ### Data Analysis